Three Minute Thesis Finalists Compete Virtually on Dec. 2

 An 80,000-word thesis could take up to nine hours to present.
 Their time limit is three minutes.

 On Dec.
-2, join the NC State Graduate School as our 10 Three Minute Thesis finalists compete to find out who can share their research best in just three minutes.
+2 (at noon), join the NC State Graduate School as our 10 Three Minute Thesis finalists compete to find out who can share their research best in just three minutes.
 The finalists were chosen from a field of 45 students who submitted their videos in the preliminary rounds.

 As a proud partner with Parents and Families Services, our sixth annual science communication event will be held virtually for the first time, allowing friends and families to join us from around the world.
 The live audience will also help select our People’s Choice winner by voting after seeing the 10 presentations.